9berg/Home-automation/README.md

 ![Image](https://github.com/user-attachments/assets/918a3942-5259-4cc2-99df-af9a87dfc339)
-To my delight, the light appeared, showing that the code and circuit design was working.
+To much happinees, the light appeared, showing that the code and circuit design was working.

 I then connected this to a multimeter and increased the voltage sent from the SX1308 to an average of 24v.

 To finish off, I used a USB c connector to ensure that I could use it with both battery and direct power.
-Since the Arduino consumes roughly 20mA, the battery alternative needs to be in the x-thousands of milliamps to not require changing all the time.
-For my project it was rather the option, not the efficiency, that was central.
-If one really demands a more power efficient option, I believe a ATTINI85 could be a reasonable improvement.
+Since the Arduino consumes roughly 20mA, the battery alternative needs a couple thousands of milliamps to not require changing all the time.
+For my project it was rather ability, not the efficiency, that was central.
+For power efficent demands, ATTINI85 is suggested.

 ![Image](https://github.com/user-attachments/assets/ea73588d-1b98-443c-a827-9b260ae5fc51)
-This project has led me into some kind of interest of robotics and home automation.
-I do think I've been inspired to do some more projects in that fashion that I can share on this account in the future.